 Services and Service Plans

-TIP: Some services, such as transportation, may not be provided at all, and you should find out whether the facility will provide transportation, or will help you arrange for an outside transportation service for you to use to get to your health care appointments or other places you need to go.
+Transportation: Some services, such as transportation, may not be provided at all.
+Find out whether the facility will provide transportation or will help you arrange for outside transportation services.
 When using a transportation service, it is important to know the fee schedule ahead of time.

 Level of Care